Tempe with Kids: a super easy Arizona getaway

 Visiting botanical gardens is kind of our thing.
 Madison, Wisconsin has an amazing one at Olbrich Botanical Gardens, and then there’s the Bloedel Reserve right by our house, and then also Buchart Gardens in Victoria just north of us.
 But none of them are comparable to the Desert Botanical Garden.
 Wow, just wow.

 We love cactus, and its allure and beautiful flowers are one of the reasons we love the desert.
 The Desert Botanical Garden are a must when you do Tempe with kids for the sheer thrill of spikes and flowers all around.
 In addition to the cactus varieties from around the world (and Arizona) there’s an impressive collection of art (rotating), a beautiful butterfly pavilion, and tours and education programs to up your game when it comes to desert flora.
 We could’ve spent hours wandering the maze of amazing desert beauty.
+Check out their calendar of upcoming events here.

 Tip: there is a restaurant, Gertrude’s Restaurant, at the Desert Botanical Gardens, so if you want to make a day of it, you can easily do so.